jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel-hwa-tutorial.md

 Hardware accelerated HDR/DV to SDR tone-mapping is supported on **all Intel GPUs that have HEVC 10-bit decoding**.

-There are two methods can be used on Windows and/or Linux, here's the pros and cons of them:
+There are two different methods that can be used on Windows and/or Linux.
+Pros and cons are listed below:

 1. **OpenCL**